webfactory/dialog-utils/README.md

 ### Events

 #### `show`
-The component emits a `show` event on the `<dialog>` element that includes information about whether the dialog is displayed as a modal via `(bool) event.detail.isModal`.
+The component emits a `open` event on the `<dialog>` element that includes information about whether the dialog is displayed as a modal via `(bool) event.detail.isModal`.

 Caveat: This requires support for the `toggle` event which is [Baseline 2023](https://developer.mozilla.org/en-US/docs/Web/API/ToggleEvent#browser_compatibility) but with a [known regression for dialog in Safari 18](https://bugs.webkit.org/show_bug.cgi?id=287055) (fixed in Safari 26).